Matrix Kloosterman sums: Introduction

 To treat regular semisimple elements in concrete terms we need to assume that they are split over the ground field.
 The calculation to reduce to block upper diagonal $a$ with the blocks having no common eigenvalue is presented in subsection~\ref{sec-blocks}.
 We show here that in that case the Kloosterman sum \(K_n(a)\) factors as a product of Kloosterman sums of smaller ranks corresponding to the diagonal blocks.
 This is elementary and leads immediately to Theorem~\ref{thm-split-semisimple}.
 If one is merely interested in this generic case then one can jump to subsection \ref{sec-semisimple} which shows how to circumvent the problem when the eigenvalues are only defined in a field extension.
 In this regard one is also naturally lead to conjecture \ref{conj:reg-ss} which suggests that an evaluation might be possible even in the non-split case.

 The finer picture of the non semisimple case is both of natural interest and required by the applications.
 We spend a great deal of the paper on them.
-After the proof of Theorem~\ref{thm-split-semisimple} section 2 and parts of section~3 handles this case still under the assumption that the eigenvalues are in the ground field \(\mathbb{F}_q\).
-To reach our goals we will evaluate the sums \( K_n(a) \) restricted to Bruhat cells in various decompositions.
+After the proof of Theorem~\ref{thm-split-semisimple} section 2 and parts of section~3 handle this case still under the assumption that the eigenvalues are in the ground field \(\mathbb{F}_q\).
+To reach our goals we will evaluate the sub-sums of \( K_n(a) \) restricted to Bruhat cells in various decompositions.

 While the calculations in section 2 are somewhat lengthy the overall structure is simple.
 We use Bruhat decomposition with respect to a maximal parabolic fixing a line.
 In subsections~\ref{sec-parabolic-Bruhat} and \ref{sec-recursion} we introduce the necessary notation for this task.
 This decomposition is the first step in the plain old Gauss-Jordan elimination and it is natural to expect that this process should lead to an inductive structure for matrix Kloosterman sums.
 An elementary computation in subsection \ref{sec-recursion} justifies this expectation.